hardlanebakura/OnlineParser/README.md

 (searches are very slow there due to their dynos being very limited, on local server runs very fast)

-(update: sometimes API for gathering data goes down, it doesn't affect existing pages but affects dynamic search pages via the searchbar)
+(sometimes API for gathering data goes down, it doesn't affect existing pages but affects dynamic search pages via the searchbar)